 There are several options for obtaining a mortgage, depending on your situation.

-VA loans are for active duty or retired military members.
+VA (backed by the US Dept. of Veteran Affairs) loans are for active duty or retired military members.
 They offer no down payment options and often have a very competitive interest rate.

 FHA loans are government guaranteed loans.
 They generally offer lower down payments and are more flexible with lower credit scores than a conventional loan, among some other differences.

 Conventional loans are what most borrowers will look to obtain.
 These are not guaranteed by any government entity; private investors fund conventional loans.
-They have varying down payments, but start at 5%.
+They have varying down payments, but commonly are 5-20% down.